President Paul Kagame enjoys support before vote that some observers believe is a foregone conclusion.

-Kagame faced only two challengers: Frank Habineza from the small Democratic Green Party – the only registered opposition party – and Philippe Mpayimana, a little-known independent candidate and former journalist.
+Kagame is facing only two challengers: Frank Habineza from the small Democratic Green Party – the only registered opposition party – and Philippe Mpayimana, a little-known independent candidate and former journalist.

-Habineza had told Al Jazeera before the election that he expected a clean sweep at the polls.
+Habineza told Al Jazeera he expects a clean sweep at the polls.

-“Tonight, I predict a result of 70 percent in my favour … according to my calculations, that is what I will get if it is a free and fair election,” said Habineza.
+“Tonight I predict a result of 70 percent in my favour … according to my calcuations that is what I will get if it is a free and fair election,” said Habineza.

 Authorities excluded several independent candidates from running, arguing they did not enjoy enough support.

 A 2015 referendum saw 98 per cent of the electorate in favour of changing the constitution to allow Kagame to seek a third term.
 He could stay in power until 2034.